Henry Tandey: Post-war service

 On 13 March 1919 a supplement to The London Gazette announced that Tandey had been awarded the Military Medal (MM).
-The following day he was discharged from service and only one day later he re-enlisted into the Duke of Wellington's 3rd Battalion on a 'Short Service Engagement'.
+The following day he was discharged from service and only one day later he re-enlisted back into the Duke of Wellington's Regiment, with the 3rd Battalion on a 'Short Service Engagement'.
 Three days later (18 March 1919) he was promoted to acting lance corporal.
 He remained with the 3rd Battalion on 'Home Service' until 4 February 1921, when he transferred to the 2nd Battalion.
 Four days later on 8 February 1921 he requested to revert to the rank of private.

 Tandey served with the 2nd Battalion in Gibraltar from 11 April 1922 to 18 February 1923, in Turkey from 19 February – 23 August 1923 and finally in Egypt from 24 August 1923 until 29 September 1925.
 He was finally discharged from the army on 5 January 1926.

 In addition to his major awards Tandey had also been Mentioned in Despatches on five occasions.
 He was personally decorated by King George V at Buckingham Palace on 17 December 1919.

 Post-war years

-If only I had known what he would turn out to be [...]
-When I saw all the people and women and children he had killed and wounded I was sorry to God I let him go.

-— —Henry Tandey during the Coventry Blitz referring to his alleged incident with Hitler during World War I and Hitler's actions during World War II, 1940.

 Tandey returned to Leamington Spa and married.
 In 1940, during the Coventry Blitz, his home was bombed by the Luftwaffe.
-Tandey is reported to have rescued many people from their burning homes during the Blitz of Coventry.
-Often carrying people out of the homes over his shoulder.
+Tandey is reported to have rescued many people from their burning homes during the Blitz of Coventry, often carrying people out of the homes over his shoulder.
 A journalist approached him outside his bombed Coventry home, asking him about his alleged encounter with Hitler.
-"If only I had known what he would turn out to be," Tandey is quoted as saying.
+"If only I had known what he would turn out to be," Tandey is allegedly quoted as saying.
 "When I saw all the people and women and children he had killed and wounded I was sorry to God I let him go."
 However, there is no evidence, not even anecdotal, he was either hounded or avoided after the claims.

 Tandey became a commissionaire at the Standard Triumph Works, Fletchamstead a position he held for 38 years.
 Tandey died in 1977, childless, at the age of 86.
 At his request, he was cremated and his ashes buried in the Masnieres British Cemetery at Marcoing, France, on 23 May 1978, by his undertaker Pargetter and Son.
 Due to French laws it was not permissible for his ashes to be scattered, or any form of ceremony or commemoration made to him.
 Henry Tandey Court, in Union Road, in Leamington Spa, is named after him.
-It was originally a workshop and builders yard of Mr. G.F.Smith, who built St. Marks Church and Vicarage.
+It was originally a workshop and builders yard of Mr. G.F.Smith, who built St. Mark's Church and Vicarage.
 A blue plaque was installed outside the Angel Hotel where Henry Tandey was born and at St Peter's School.